• Alfred M. Hallmark

 Picture

-December 18th, 2019 - Freestone County's name comes from the soil which is a sandy loam.
-County seat is Fairfield.
+December 18th, 2019 - Freestone County's name comes from its soil which is a sandy loam.
+The county seat is Fairfield.

 When we took the marjority of the pictures in this county it has 2009, so as I write this I am struggling for my impressions of this time and I find they are extremely limited.
 I do know that a few of the markers we are missing are in place but not necessarily easy to locate or access.
 The county has added a couple of new markers.
 I think a return visit could see this county completed with some luck and patience.